s4ke/Master-Thesis/src/md/021-functionalprogramming.md

         g = ...
 ~~~~

-we can then hint to the compiler that we want `y = f x` evaluated before
+we can then hint at the compiler that we want `y = f x` evaluated before
 returning the (still non-evaluated) result of `g y`.
 This trick is usually used
 if during profiling a big chunk of non-evaluated values are noticed to
 aggregate before or in the process of evaluation of `f x`.